-- 32.51 All Civilization cards provide credit tokens which, when shown upon perchance, allow the appropriate color discount.
-All Civilization cards also provide a one time direct bonus that applies to one specific Civilization Card. - 32.52 A summary of credits is printed on the Civilization Card Credits table.
-By highlighting across the table when a civilization card is acquired, a player can read down the appropriate column to quickly total the credits amassed for a particular civilization card. - 32.53 Credits tokens and direct discounts may not be used in the same turn in that they are acquired.
+- 32.53 A summary of credits is printed on the Civilization Advances Credits Quick Chart.
+This chart contains no new information, but is a handy summary of the information found below and on the cards themselves. - 32.54 Credits tokens and direct discounts may not be used in the same turn in that they are acquired.
 A player must wait until the next turn to use credit tokens and direct discounts from newly acquired civilization cards.
-The simplest way to enforce this rule is for players who purchase more than one civilization card to collect them at the same time. - 32.54 A credit from a civilization card that is already owned by a player may be applied towards the purchase of more than one additional civilization card, but the credit may only be applied once to each new card.
-For example, a player holding Astronomy, that gives a 20 point credit towards all other sciences, may apply the 20 point credit to the purchase of both Coinage and Medicine in the same turn, but the credit from Astronomy may only be applied once to each new card.

-- 32.55 Some Civilization cards belong to two groups.
+The simplest way to enforce this rule is for players who purchase more than one civilization card to collect them at the same time. - 32.55 A credit from a civilization card that is already owned by a player may be applied towards the purchase of more than one additional civilization card, but the credit may only be applied once to each new card.
+For example, a player holding Astronomy, that gives a 10 point credit towards all other sciences, may apply the 10 point credit to the purchase of both Coinage and Medicine in the same turn, but the credit from Astronomy may only be applied once to each new card. - 32.56 Some Civilization cards belong to two groups.
 These are printed with both group colors along the top.
 These cards receive all the advantages of both groups.
-For example, a player wishing to acquire Engineering receives credits from his orange credit tokens and his green credit tokens. - 32.551 A civilization card with two colors counts for two groups when determining whether the entry conditions for certain epochs are met (34.23). - 32.56 A player must use a credit if it applies to a civilization card he is purchasing.
-He cannot choose to ignore the credit in order to spend treasury tokens. - 32.57 If a player has sufficient credits to acquire a civilization card without any expenditure of commodity cards or treasury tokens, he may acquire that civilization card at no cost. - 32.58 No "change" is given if the value of commodity cards and credits exceeds the value of the civilization cards being purchased.
+For example, a player wishing to acquire Engineering receives credits from his orange credit tokens and his green credit tokens.
+Multi-colored tokens counts twice toward these cards, once for each color. - 32.57 A player must use a credit if it applies to a civilization card he is purchasing.
+He cannot choose to ignore the credit in order to spend treasury tokens. - 32.58 If a player has sufficient credits to acquire a civilization card without any expenditure of commodity cards or treasury tokens, he may acquire that civilization card at no cost. - 32.59 No "change" is given if the value of commodity cards and credits exceeds the value of the civilization cards being purchased.
 Any excess is lost.

-EXAMPLE: A player has 25 Art credit tokens, six trade cards (three Grain, two Papyrus, and one Hides), and ten tokens in treasury.
+Example: A player has 25 Art credit tokens, six trade cards (three Grain, two Papyrus, and one Hides), and ten tokens in treasury.
 He wishes to acquire the Music card (value 80).
-He shows his 10 Art credit tokens; the trade cards have a value of 45 (36 for the Grain, eight for the Papyrus and one for the Hide); and the treasury holds ten tokens.
+He shows his 25 Art credit tokens; the trade cards have a value of 45 (36 for the Grain, eight for the Papyrus and one for the Hide); and the treasury holds ten tokens.
 The total value is 80 points (25 in credits + 45 in trade cards + 10 in treasury) - just enough to acquire Music.